Registration

 - The student is returning within 1 year of the date of withdrawal

 Re-enrolling students are subject to the degree and curriculum requirements in the Graduate Business Programs Bulletin in effect at the time of re-entry.
-Any Leaves of Absence and Re-enrollment will count towards the six-year completion requirement for MBA and MSIS programs, and the three-year completion requirement for MSBA, MSFA, and MSM programs.
+Any Leaves of Absence and Re-enrollment will count towards the six-year completion requirement for MBA and MSIS programs, and the three-year completion requirement for MSBA, MSFA, and MSM, and MSSB programs.

-Students who do not meet the conditions above must reapply to the program as a new applicant.
+Students who do not meet the conditions above must reapply to the program as a new applicant through the GBP Admissions Department.

 Students wishing to re-enroll are held accountable to notify the Graduate Business Programs Office of their return and must complete this form.
-The Graduate Business Programs Office will notify the student regarding their re-enrollment.
-If a student is graduating in the same term they are returning, they must submit a Petition to Graduate Form.
+The Graduate Business Programs Office will notify the student regarding their ability to re-enroll and reactivate their student account.
+If a student is graduating in the same term they are returning, they must also apply for a program completion through Workday.

 Deadlines for submissions are outlined on the form.